kiran-sumant/ObsidianKM/Academic/Literature Notes/Conventional-Flow Liquid Chromatography–Mass Spectrometry for Exploratory Bottom-Up Proteomic Analyses.md

 > >4.
 "Superior stability of the conventional-flow LC–MS system in terms of both retention time and MS response allowed reliable quantitation of proteins even with one order concentration differences using a label-free approach.
 In addition, the iTRAQ quantification showed itself to be rather less burdened by the precursor coisolation issue in comparing to results obtained earlier using nanoLC–MS."

-**Conclusion**: Conventional flow, with adjustments, can match performance of NanoLC-MS. This is important because the NanoLC system + add-ons racks up large expenses, when
+**Conclusion**: Conventional-flow, with adjustments, can **match performance** of NanoLC-MS. This is important because the NanoLC system + add-ons racks up large expenses, when regular hardware can produce similar results.
+All a question of budget and time, but ==adjustments can be made in accordance to what the experiment/research question demands.==

 ## Related Links